16 Aug Coral Diseases

 Resources for SCTLD

 Across the Caribbean, the disease with the current greatest threat to coral reef health is stony coral tissue loss disease.
 While the causative agent of this disease is not yet known, the high virulence, transmissibility and deadliness of this disease has gotten coral reef conservationists working relentlessly to try and combat this latest severe threat to our reefs.
 Below are some useful resources to help learn about this disease and ongoing efforts to monitor and respond to outbreaks in Puerto Rico.

-This map shows the distribution of sites where Stony Coral Tissue Loss Disease (SCTLD) has been identified in Puerto Rico (shown in blue), as well as sites where efforts to treat sick coral colonies are being carried out (green stars).
+This map shows the distribution of sites where Stony Coral Tissue Loss Disease (SCTLD) has been identified in Puerto Rico (shown in red), as well as sites where efforts to treat sick coral colonies are being carried out (yellow stars).

 The Coral Reef Conservation Program is currently under the Office of Coastal Zone and Climate Change of the Department of Natural and Environmental Resources.

 Legal and Historic Background

 The Coral Reef Conservation and Management Program was created in response to the Law for the Protection, Conservation, and Management of Coral Reefs in Puerto Rico (Law 147 of July 15, 1999), which empowered the Secretary of the Department of Natural and Environmental Resources (DNER) to develop a program with the particular interest of conserving, managing and protecting these ecosystems.
 In 2016, the DNER adopted the Coral Reef Regulation (DNER Regulation 8809), with the purpose of providing protection to coral reefs, coral communities and associated ecosystems, regulating it’s uses, establishing penalties that entails their inappropriate use and implementing management mechanisms for their protection and conservation.